Skip to content

 scan_packages: "${PLUGINS_SCAN_PACKAGES:org.thingsboard.server.extensions,org.thingsboard.rule.engine,com.example.rule.engine}"

-The easiest way to validate your custom rule node is to create a generator rule node and connect it to your custom rule node.
-This will generate configurable stream of incoming messages.
-Once this is done, you should enable debug for your custom rule node to validate node output and check them for errors.
+Create a Generator rule node and connect it to your custom rule node — this produces a configurable stream of test messages.
+Enable debug mode on your custom rule node to inspect output and errors.